Security Measures: Protecting Your Data While Submitting Service Requests Online

 What to Do If You Suspect a Breach

 Despite your best efforts, sometimes a data breach can occur.
 Knowing the immediate steps to take if you suspect your personal information has been compromised is crucial.
+Swift action can limit the damage and help you recover more quickly.

-Remember, you’re not alone in facing such incidents.
+Panic can lead to mistakes, so staying calm and following a clear process is essential.
+Remember, you are not alone in facing such incidents.
 Official bodies and resources are available to guide you through the process of securing your accounts and reporting the breach.

 If you suspect any of your online accounts have been breached, the very first step is to change your passwords for those accounts immediately.
-If you’ve reused that password on other sites, change those too.
+If you have reused that password on other sites, change those too.
 Create strong, unique passwords for each, using a mix of characters and a password manager if possible.

 This action cuts off the attacker’s access to your accounts and prevents them from doing further damage.
 Prioritise critical accounts like your email, banking, and government service portals.

-Once you’ve secured your accounts, report the suspected breach to the relevant authorities.
+Once you have secured your accounts, report the suspected breach to the relevant authorities.
 For cyber incidents in India, you should report to the Indian Computer Emergency Response Team (CERT-In).
+They are the national agency for responding to computer security incidents.

+For cybercrimes, you can also approach the police or use the cybercrime reporting portal under the Ministry of Home Affairs (MHA).
 Reporting helps authorities track cybercriminals and issue alerts to protect others.
 It also creates an official record of the incident, which can be useful for any future disputes or investigations.

 Step 1: Secure your affected accounts.
 Immediately change passwords for any account you suspect has been compromised, and any other accounts using the same password.